-- Wall Section, Lift Wall: Two wythe natural quarried stone veneer laid in a coursed pattern with grout infill.
+- Wall Section, Lift Wall: Two (2) wythe natural quarried stone veneer laid in a coursed pattern with grout infill.
 Stones laid in a course pattern are lain into the wall as they would otherwise lay on the ground.
-The frequent use of smaller leveling stones (chinking material) is permitted and encouraged. - Wall Section, Veneer Wall: Single wythe natural quarried stone or brick veneer with concrete masonry unit (CMU) inner wall, natural quarried stone or stucco must cover CMU at all faces.
-The stone veneer must maintain the irregular surface pattern of a lift wall. - Streetscape Contribution: Where employed, walls must make a strong edge with the streetscape.
-Walls along the front or rear property lines must lay within the Build-To-Zone as specified in the Fee Simple Residential Guideline. - Wall Surface: Planar, flat with visual expression of natural quarried or cut stone, cast stone, or brick surrounds at openings.
-Stones employed in the wall construction must be varied in width, height, and form.
-The frequent use of smaller leveling stones (chinking) is encouraged. - Prohibitions: The use of thin-set stone veneer products and stone laid in a pattern that is not a load bearing coursed pattern (such as mosaic stone patterns)
+The frequent use of smaller leveling stones shall be permitted and encouraged. - Wall Section, Veneer Wall: Single wythe natural quarried stone or brick veneer with CMU inner wall, natural quarried stone shall cover the CMU at all faces.
+The stone veneer shall maintain the irregular surface pattern of a lift wall. - Streetscape Contribution: Where provided, walls shall make a strong visual edge with the streetscape to the satisfaction of the Town Manager or their designee.
+Walls along the front or the rear property lines shall be laid within the Build-To-Zone as specified in the Fee Simple Residential Guidelines. - Wall Surface: Planar, flat with visual expression of natural quarried stone, or brick or stucco surrounds at openings.
+Stones employed in the wall construction shall be varied in width, height, and form.
+The frequent use of smaller leveling stones shall be encouraged. - The use of thin-set stone veneer products and stone laid in a pattern that is not a load bearing coursed pattern (such as mosaic stone patterns) shall be expressly prohibited.

-- Thickness: 8 in. minimum (except for the use of leveling stones where needed to maintain level coursing). - Height: 6 ft. minimum, measured from the base of the wall at the intersection of the ground plane; First 6 ft. of walls shall be solid exclusive of allowable opacity listed on the following page. - Prohibitions: The use of a uniform size or cut of stone.
+- Thickness: Eight (8) inches minimum (except for the use of leveling stones where needed to maintain level coursing). - Height: Six (6) feet minimum, measured from the base of the wall at the intersection of the ground plane; First six (6) feet of walls shall be solid exclusive of allowable opacity listed on the following page. - Prohibitions: The use of a uniform size or cut of stone shall be expressly prohibited.